mikirosario/libasm/readme.md

 pointer to dst (in rsi).
 Both pointers are to (presumably) NULL-terminated character strings of unknown length.

-section .text
 	_ft_strcmp:
 		mov		cl, byte [rsi]	; Move the character pointed to by src (rsi) ; into the lower byte of the rcx register (cl).

 		cmp		byte [rdi], cl	; Compare that character with the character ; pointed to by dst (rdi). this really the same as ; sub [rdi], cl, except we don't store the result, ; we just set the flags.

 		jne		return		; If the result of cmp is not zero it means they ; are not equal.
 (Hence, jne and jnz mean the same ; thing).
 Then we jump to return, where we'll find ; the difference and return it.

 		cmp		byte [rdi], 0	; If the result of cmp is equal, we want to make ; sure we haven't reached the end (NULL) of the dst ; string before continuing, so we compare the
 						; character it points to with 0.

 		je		returnzero	; Once again, if the result is zero, it means ; they're equal, and the zero flag will be set.
 						; (Hence je and jz mean the same thing).
 If that ; happens, it means dst was equal to src, that is, ; it was equal up to AND INCLUDING the NULL value.
 						; So we jump to returnzero to tell the user.

 		add		rdi, 1		; If we have nothing to return yet, we raise the ; the pointer address.
 We're addressing a string of ; bytes, so we raise it by one.
 This is just like ; dst++.

 		add		rsi, 1		; We raise the second pointer address too, so ; this is like src++.

 		jmp		_ft_strcmp	; And we go back to the first instruction to ; start again.

 	returnzero:
 		mov		rax, 0		; If we need to return zero, well, we move zero ; into rax...

 		ret				; And we return it. ;)

 	return:
 		mov		al, byte [rdi]	; If we need to return a non-zero result, it ; will be *dst - *src.
 First we copy the character ; pointer to by rdi to the lower byte of rax (al).
 						; Note this will do nothing to the higher bytes, ; which might still hold junk...

 		movzx	rax, al			; ...But not after this command. ;) Here we ; instruct the CPU to clear the rest of the register ; and store only the value we put into the lower ; byte.
 Handy, right? ;)

 		movzx	rcx, cl			; Remember, we already stored the character ; pointed to by src (rsi) in the lower byte of rcx ; within the loop.
 Since it is already there, we ; just need to clear the rest of that register, too.

 		sub		eax, ecx	; Now that we know we have the values we want in ; the registers, we subtract src from dst, storing ; the result in dst.
 Note that while we are
-							; subtracting two bytes, the function actually ; returns an int (four bytes).
-So we do 32 bit ; subtraction and return the lower 32 bits of the ; register (eax).
+						; subtracting two bytes, the function actually
+						; returns an int (four bytes).
+So we do 32 bit
+						; subtraction and return the lower 32 bits of the ; register (eax).
 Probably not strictly necessary, ; but it feels cleaner to me this way.
 Plus, reminds ; me of the real size of the return value.

 		ret				; That's all, folks!

 FT_STRCPY